Federicodip05/CS50s-Web-Programming/README.md

 # CS50s-Web-Programming
- CS50's Web Programming with Python and JavaScript - HarvardX CS50W Course
+This repository contains the projects built during the edX course 'CS50's Web Programming with Python and JavaScript' by HarvardX CS50W.